The cloud with its cold damp skin

 Who says the leafless orchard is not beautiful?

-It relates the tale of fruits raising their heads to the heaven, and now lying in the base coffin in earth.
+It relates the tale of fruits, once reaching to heavens, now lying in the cold coffin of earth.

 The leafless orchard,